 What are Lynx?

-Lynx are medium-sized cats, with tufted ears, a short tail and back legs that are slightly longer than their front legs.
-There are four species of lynx around the world, and the Eurasian lynx is the largest, typically weighing 17-28 kg (about the size of a Border Collie).
+Lynx are medium-sized cats, with tufted ears and a short tail.
+There are four species of lynx around the world, and the Eurasian lynx is the largest, typically weighing 17-28 kg (about the size of a Border collie).
 Males tend to be slightly larger than females.

 Life and habits